alexwkleung/Iris/README.md

 # Limitations

 1. No cross-platform support at the moment.
-If I decided to add cross-platform support, I would have to manually compile and test different WebViews on three platforms (two of them using Virtual Machines), which is slightly too time consuming.
+If I decided to add cross-platform support, I would have to manually compile and test different WebViews on three platforms (two of them using Virtual Machines).
+It's slightly too time consuming, so I'm holding that off for now.

 2. Fixed directory path.
 Unfortunately, Iris only supports the `Desktop/Iris_Notes` path for now.
 I'm not familiar with how multiple directories/scopes work in Tauri, since most of the `fs` functions in the TypeScript API only allows one `baseDirectory` path.
+As much as I would love to support multiple directories, I think it's best if I keep it scoped and limited for now.

 3. Large notes, not exactly sure how large, cause the app to become very slow (as in freezing/slow motion).
 From my limited testing, the memory usage spikes to at least 100-200mb+ depending on how bad it affects the app.
 When you switch to a smaller note, it goes away.
 My code is not optimized for performance, so that is most likely the reason.

-4. Local images must be dragged into the editor.
-Protocols are a little tricky unfortunately.
+4. Local images must be dragged into the editor in order to be used.
+Protocols are a little tricky to setup unfortunately.
 However, Milkdown allows dragging images into the editor to be converted into base64, so I think that's a good tradeoff.

 # Submitting Bugs, Issues, and Concerns